Local Policies 2022

 1. The competitions shall be under the working management of the Medicine Hat Rotary Music Festival Committee.
 Any questions shall be referred first to the Executive Director, then through to the Chair of the Music Festival Committee, whose decision on any matters shall be final and binding upon all concerned.

-2. Protests will not be considered unless they are made in writing, are signed, and include contact information.
+2. Protests will not be considered unless they are made in writing, signed, and include contact information.
 These protests can be sent to the Rotary Music Festival Committee and delivered to the Executive Director within 48 HOURS of the event in question.
 Any protest must be accompanied by a fee of $15.00 which will be refunded in the event of the protest being sustained.
 A response from the Committee can be expected within 72 hours after receipt of the written protest.
 The Festival Committee will not entertain any protests regarding adjudication decisions.

 1. In our Festival, the term “Registration” means the initial online submission of a competitor’s name, contact information, age, etc., along with the initial selection of classes and selections to be performed.
 The permanent address* of a competitor must be within a 100 km radius of the City of Medicine Hat, or the competitor must have studied in that discipline with an established music teacher within that radius for a minimum of 6 months during the previous year.
 If a student is attending a post-secondary institution outside of the Medicine Hat area, that student will remain eligible to participate in our Festival as long as his or her permanent address meets the above criteria.
 There are a few notable exceptions for rural communities outside the 100 km radius.
 In the case of duos or ensembles with performers living outside the radius, the group must be registered under the local performer's name, and 50% of the group must meet the residency requirement.
+Our festival is open to amateur student performers only.
+We do have addenda classes for adult student performers.

 2. Registrations should be submitted and paid through the online Registration portal by the deadline date.
 If, due to unique circumstances, a participant is unable to register online, please contact us.